Ambatosoa: History

 Archaeological excavations at Nosy Mangabe and Mananara Avaratra show that human habitation in Ambatosoa dates to the eighth century.
 In 1503, Diogo Fernandes Pereira became the first European known to have visited Antongil Bay.
 Antongil Bay and Nosy Mangabe in particular served as a resupply point for Dutch, English and French ships throughout the 16th to 18th centuries.
 Towards the end of that period, it also became a slave-trading port.

 The Tsimihety people originated in the 16th and 17th centuries in the Rantabe and Mananara valleys on the coast of Antongil Bay, but moved inland by the mid-18th century.
 Their departure coincides with the unification of the Betsimisaraka nation under Ratsimilaho, who controlled the coast from Maroantsetra south to Toamasina.
 Originally fishermen, the Betsimisaraka were victims of Mascarene (European), Sakalava and Sihanaka slave trafficking in the 17th and 18th centuries, but later became formidable pirates themselves, pillaging as far as the Comoros and the East African coast in the late 18th century.
 The presence of small numbers of Makoa people in the region is probably a result of these expeditions.
 In the last quarter of the 19th century through the beginning of the 20th century, the Tsimihety started returning to the area, settling especially around the trail connecting Mandritsara and Mananara Avaratra, and between the Mananara and Antainambalana rivers.

 Ambatosoa was one of the 28 regions created in Madagascar's 1994 decentralization law, which was never implemented.
 It was recreated on 29 June 2023 by separating the districts of Mananara Avaratra and Maroantsetra from Analanjirofo.
 The region was officially inaugurated on 26 July 2025 with the installation of Rabefenara Louis Velombity as the region's first prefect.
 The region's governor has yet to be appointed as of July 2025.

 Administrative divisions

-Ambatosoa is divided into the districts of Mananara Avaratra (North Mananara) and Maroantsetra, which are subdivided into 16 and 20 communes respectively.
+Ambatosoa is divided into the districts of Mananara Avaratra and Maroantsetra, which are subdivided into 16 and 20 communes respectively.